GenericMappingTools/gmt/doc/rst/source/grdimage.rst

 ---------------------------

 The PostScript imaging model does not support any form of transparency.
-However, Adobe added pdfmark which allows PostScript to specify transparency but only is activated when converting PS or EPS to PDF with Adobe Distiller or GhostScript.
+However, Adobe added pdfmark which allows PostScript to specify transparency but only if activated when converting PostScript or EPS to PDF with Adobe Distiller or GhostScript.
 Each graphic (e.g., polygon, line, text, image) can have a specified transparency.
-Yet, for images this is very limited: We can choose a particular characteristic of the image to mean transparency, *e.g, a specific r/g/b color or an alpha channel level (0-255).
-Thus variable pixel-by-pixel transparency in a sophisticated RGBA file (color + transparency) cannot be see-through for more than one color.
-Our approximation for transparent RGBA images is to simulate the transparency effect on the color, but the image remains opaque (optionally apart from a single color).
+Yet, for images this is very limited: We can choose a particular characteristic of the image to mean transparency, e.g, a specific *r*\ /*g*\ /*b* color or an *alpha* channel level (0-255).
+Thus, variable pixel-by-pixel transparency in a sophisticated RGBA image (color + transparency) cannot be see-through for more than a single color.
+Our approximation for plotting transparent RGBA images is to simulate the transparency effect on the color, but the image remains opaque (optionally apart from a single color).
 Since polygons can have separate transparency then one slow option is to paint the image by polygonal tiles with a custom CPT file that has one entry for each of the (up to) 255 values in the alpha channel.